derrend/iota_address_tools/README.md

 ### Build images locally

-The container is built upon an alpine image by default.
+The container is built upon an alpine image by default but you can enable ubuntu builds by editing the `docker-compose.yml` file.

 ```
 (venv) $ docker-compose build
 ```
 ```
 Successfully built cc90ac45738e
-Successfully tagged sub_seed_generator:v1
+Successfully tagged seed_manager:alpine
 ```

 View the containers.